evizitei/NFIRS-property-loss-prediction/project_report.md

 should order their property damage predictions correctly greater than 75% of the time (that is, it's more important that the property damage values be in the correct order than it is that they be precise with respect to the absolute correct values).
 I'll be validating this as part of the final model evaluation with 100 random samplings of 2 records.
+It's also more important that records that are farther apart be ordered correctly than ones closer together.
+Therefore my other expectation is that for every validation trial, the average prediction target difference for accurate ordering is larger than the average prediction target difference for inaccurately OrderedDict pairs.

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_